Kitty Kirkpatrick: Life in England

-On 21 November 1829, Kitty married James Winslowe Phillipps (1802-1859), a British Army officer in the 7th Hussars Regiment, and a member of the Kennaway family, which also had Indian connections.
-It was evidently a happy marriage, Kirkpatrick and Phillipps went on to have seven children, of whom four survived to adulthood: Mary Augusta (1830-1909), John James (b.
+On 21 November 1829, Kitty married James Winslowe Phillipps (1802–1859), a British Army officer in the 7th Hussars Regiment, and a member of the Kennaway family, which also had Indian connections.
+It was evidently a happy marriage, Kirkpatrick and Phillipps went on to have seven children, of whom four survived to adulthood: Mary Augusta (1830–1909), John James (b.
 1834), Emily Georgina (b.
-1835), and Bertha Elizabeth (1840-1875).
+1835), and Bertha Elizabeth (1840–1875).

 Renewed contact with India

 Kirkpatrick's paternal family had long forbidden her from maintaining any contact with her family in India.
 However, with the help of Henry Russell, her father's former assistant and her mother's ex-lover, Kirkpatrick was able to re-establish contact with her maternal grandmother after almost four decades of separation.
 Although they were never physically re-united, the two women were correspondents on a regular and often emotional basis for six years.

 Kirkpatrick's letters make it clear that despite leaving India and her mother at such a young age, she still retained vivid memories of it:

-Kirkpatrick died at her home, the Villa Sorrento, in Torquay, Devon, in 1889.